The412Banner/Banners-No-PC-Retroid-Overclock/README.md

 METHOD ONE:
 (my personal recommendation)

-Original credit and instructions below are copies from original reddit post and online found here online (they work for both the pocket 5 and flip 2)
+Original credit and instructions below are copies from original reddit post and online found here online (they work for both the pocket 5 and flip 2).

 https://www.reddit.com/r/retroid/s/2l2NHAxi0g

 METHOD TWO:

-You can alternatively use O2P Tweaks to use its one click root method found and created here
+You can alternatively use O2P Tweaks to use its "one click root" method found and created linked below.

 https://github.com/FeralAI/o2ptweaks.app

 ---------------

-Credit to original user for creating the firet overclock used in all my guides that I remade and kept alive for future firmware releases on all 3 devices here
+Credit to original user for creating the first overclock used in all my guides that I remade and kept alive for future firmware releases on all 3 devices, linked below.

 https://www.reddit.com/r/retroid/s/MI2yutfCth